What Are Pearly Penile Papules?

 Do PPP Go Away on Their Own?

-They do not usually spread aggressively or turn into anything harmful.
+They do not turn into cancer or another disease.

-Many men eventually stop noticing them once they understand what they are.
+Many men stop noticing them once they understand what they are.

 Do PPP Need Treatment?

-PPP are harmless and do not need removing for health reasons.
+PPP do not need treatment for medical reasons.

 When Should You See a Doctor?